The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Pelts and Viking shields decorate the walls of Ingólfsskáli - they have even got a polar bear

-When I visited Ingólfsskáli the owner showed me how some of the doors reach around 30-40 cm below the floor surface.
+When I visited Ingólfsskáli, the owner showed me that some of the doors reach about 30-40 cm below the floor surface.
 And the full length of the floor got lifted as the earth beneath it moved.

 He told me that the floor looked like corrugated cardboard!

 The earthquake was so powerful that the massive rafters broke like toothpicks!
-If you look up and watch closely then you will see that some of the rafters in the middle of Ingólfsskáli had to be rebuilt - they were fortified with iron, so they are extremely secure now.
+If you look up and watch closely, then you will see that some of the rafters in the middle of Ingólfsskáli had to be rebuilt.
+They were fortified with iron, so they are now very secure.

 Inside Ingólfsskáli